-Boston Ivy - 'Parthenocissus tricuspidata'Boston Ivy, Parthenocissus tricuspidata, is a deciduous vine with bluish fruits and bright red fall foliage.
+Boston Ivy - 'Parthenocissus tricuspidata'Boston Ivy is a deciduous vine with bluish fruits and bright red fall foliage.
 Boston Ivy is commonly used as a decorative addition for buildings.
 This means that it is most often used to grow on sections of buildings, walls, and fences for its aesthetic beauty.
 The glossy dark green leaves turn bright red in the fall.
-Showy leaves held late into fall or early winter.
-This vine does well in poor soil can grow in shade to full sun.
+Showy leaves are held late into fall or early winter.
+This vine does well in poor soil and can grow in shade to full sun.
 It is originally native to Japan but is very popular in the United States.
-Boston ivy has been grown everywhere from Fenway Park in Boston to Dallas, Texas.
+Boston Ivy has been grown everywhere from Fenway Park in Boston to Dallas, Texas.
 Boston Ivy is unique in how it attaches to structures and surfaces.
 Unlike other ivies, such as English Ivy that attach with invasive aerial rootlets that can severely weaken brick and wood structures, Boston Ivy attaches to surfaces with tendrils tipped with sticky disks.
 This means that that the plant effectively glues itself to structures without structurally damaging the surface.
 Because of this special quality, Boston Ivy is not only a safe addition to structures and buildings, but a wonderful energy saving plant - effectively shading buildings during the summer and allowing buildings to absorb heat during the winter thanks to its deciduous nature.

 ||Perennial Deciduous Vine|

 ||Leaves are alternate and simple, slender-stalked, broad-ovate, and 4-8" wide.
 They are 3-lobed with new growth being bronzish to reddish.
 Turning rich lustrous deep green in summer, leaves are a purple-red to crimson-red in fall.
 Usually Boston Ivy and Virginia Creeper are the first of all woody plants to color effectively in the autumn.|